Itō Miyoji: Biography

 Itō was born into a local samurai administrator's family in Nagasaki, Hizen Province (present-day Nagasaki Prefecture).
 From his early days, he showed a mastery of foreign languages.
-In the new Meiji government he worked as a translation official for Hyōgo Prefecture specializing in English, and was later selected to accompany Itō Hirobumi (no relation—the Chinese characters for their names being different) to Europe in 1882 to investigate the constitutions and governmental structures of various European counties, with the aim of creating a constitution for Japan.
+In the new Meiji government he worked as a translation official for Hyōgo Prefecture specializing in English, and was later selected to accompany Itō Hirobumi (no relation—the kanji characters for their names being different) to Europe in 1882 to investigate the constitutions and governmental structures of various European countries, with the aim of creating a constitution for Japan.

 After his return to Japan, he assisted Inoue Kowashi and Kaneko Kentarō in drafting the Meiji Constitution, and was subsequently nominated to the House of Peers of the Diet of Japan.

-In 1892, he became Chief Cabinet Secretary in Itō Hirobumi's second administration, and in 1898, served as Minister of Agriculture and Commerce under the third Itō administration.
+In 1892, he became Chief Cabinet Secretary in Itō Hirobumi's Second Cabinet, and in 1898, served as Minister of Agriculture and Commerce under the Third Itō Cabinet.

 At the same time, Itō Miyoji was also president of the pro-government newspaper, the Tokyo Nichinichi Shimbun (the predecessor to the modern Mainichi Shimbun).

 From 1899, Itō Miyoji served as a member of the Privy Council.
 In 1907, he was ennobled with the title of danshaku (baron) under the kazoku peerage system.
 He was further elevated to hakushaku (count) in 1922.

 In his later years, Itō was the bane of civilian government through his consistent and conservative use of the Tokyo Nichinichi Shimbun to inflame public opinion.
 During the Shōwa financial crisis, he brought out the collapse of the administration of Prime Minister Wakatsuki Reijirō through a virulent bad-press campaign.
 He also strongly criticized Prime Minister Hamaguchi Osachi for signing the London Naval Treaty on arms limitations as infringing on the direct prerogatives of the emperor.

 Itō died in 1934.
 His grave is at Tsukiji Hongan-ji in Tokyo.